Grimthorr/laravel-user-settings/README.md

   ```

 4. Run `php artisan config:publish grimthorr/laravel-user-settings` to publish the config file.
+5. Create a varchar column in the table of your choice.
+This column will be used to store the settings data.
+Alternatively, use the migration provided to create a `settings` column in the `users` table: `php artisan migrate --package=grimthorr/laravel-user-settings`.
+6. Modify the configuration file published in `app/config/packages/grimthorr/laravel-user-settings/config.php` to your liking.

 ## Configuration
 Pop open `app/config/packages/grimthorr/laravel-user-settings/config.php` to adjust package configuration.